Gautier30/AVP-Localization/Documentation/Readme.md

 Indoor localization poses a significant challenge as conventional tools such as GPS are not reliable in buildings.
 As a result, our project turned to WIFI localization as a potential solution.
 We discovered a project developed by a bachelor's student from Tartu University that utilized WIFI signals for positioning.
 You can find the code on his GitHub repository: https://github.com/tonysln/delta-wifi-pos.

 This code uses the RSSI of various WIFI routers in the surrounding area to approximate the location of the device.
+For the interface, it uses Qt framework to show the interactive map with the user location.

 We decided to start from this code and make modifications.
 We adapted the code to suit our application.

 this is what the interface of the original code looks like :